 An alternative is finding a reliable pet sitter who will stay in your home or host your animal(s) in theirs.

-Sadly that is not an attitude every vet shares when it comes to seniors.
-Take a look at how society views the elderly (animal or human), so why are we surprised by some in the medical profession with that very same view.
+Take a look at how society views the elderly (animal or human), so why are we surprised by some in the medical profession with that very same view?

 You’ve read the tips and narrowed down the type of practice and vet you’d most like to find.